aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/delete-a-comment-in-a-worksheet/_index.md

 weight: 40
 ---

-A **comment** is a text note attached to a specific cell in an Excel worksheet.
-This REST API deletes such a comment from a worksheet cell.
+Deletes a comment attached to a specific cell in an Excel worksheet.

 ## REST API